DesiQuintans/Pebble-safe/README.md

 5. Click *Apply* to apply the theme.

+**NOTE:** The `rstudioapi::addTheme()` function does not currently work for this theme.
+You need to manually install Pebble-Safe with the above steps.

 ## Colourblind-friendly palettes

 Choosing colours for syntax highlight has a few extra difficulties: